relizaio/reliza-cli/README.md

 - **-i** - flag for api id which can be a organization-wide read API (required).
 - **-k** - flag for api key which can be a organization-wide read API (required).
-- **bundle** - Name of the bundle (optional, either bundle name & version or tagsource flag must be used).
+- **--bundle** - Name of the bundle (optional, either bundle name & version or tagsource flag must be used).
-- **version** - Version number for the bundle to use as a source for tags (optional, to be used with bundle flag).
+- **--version** - Version number for the bundle to use as a source for tags (optional, to be used with bundle flag).
-- **infile** - Input file to parse, such as helm values file or docker compose file.
+- **--infile** - Input file to parse, such as helm values file or docker compose file.
-- **outfile** - Output file with parsed values.
+- **--outfile** - Output file with parsed values.
-- **tagsource** - Source file with tags (optional, either bundle name & version or tagsource flag must be used).
+- **--tagsource** - Source file with tags (optional, either bundle name & version or tagsource flag must be used).
-- **defsource** - Source file for definitions.
+- **--defsource** - Source file for definitions.
 For helm, should be output of helm template command.
 (Optional, if not specified - *infile* will be parsed for definitions).
-- **type** - Type of source tags file: cyclonedx (default) or text.
+- **--type** - Type of source tags file: cyclonedx (default) or text.

 ## 8. Use Case: Programmatic Approvals of Releases on Reliza Hub